-However, this message had to be preached to THEM as it was adapted to them, as Jews who had been saved under a previous dispensation -- kingdom saints.
+However, this message had to be preached to them as it was adapted to them, as Jews who had been saved under a previous dispensation -- kingdom saints.
 It must reflect the kingdom program and the kingdom hope.
 It must not include those truths that apply only to the Body of Christ and the Age of Grace.

 This version of the gospel was called the "Gospel of the Circumcision."
-During the period when such a group (the "Israel of God" of Gal.
-6:16) still lived on (largely in Jerusalem), the Gospel of Grace bore the additional title "the Gospel of the Uncircumcision."
-This, in spite of the fact that the Jews saved AFTER the Body of Christ began (for Paul went to the Jews FIRST all through the latter part of the book of Acts) were included in that Body.
-It was to distinguish the gospel of grace from the particular message adapted to those remaining kingdom saints.
-There is no reference to either the "Gospel of the Circumcision" or the "Gospel of the Uncircumcision" after the Acts period, and none needed elsewhere even during Acts, since only here do we have this direct confrontation between these two messages.
+During the period that such a group (the "Israel of God" of Gal.
+6:16) still lived (largely in Jerusalem), the "Gospel of Grace" bore the additional title, "the Gospel of the Uncircumcision."
+This was not because it did not include the Jews saved after the Body of Christ began (for Paul went to the Jews first all both sides.
+While we should not be dogmatic here, the issues cannot be adequately treated without selecting one or the other of the two views.
+The concept that only those saved during the Age of Grace are in the Body of Christ has been adopted in this presentation.

+through the book of Acts).
+It was to distinguish the Gospel of Grace from the particular message adapted to those remaining kingdom saints.
+There is no reference to either the "Gospel of the Circumcision" or the "Gospel of the Uncircumcision" after the Acts period, and none needed elsewhere even during Acts, since only here is there this direct confrontation between these two messages.